Header Image

 The Demon of Unrest

-Ruffin quickly received further encouraging news about Mississippi’s secession and Southern states moving to occupy federal assets.
-He attributed this momentum to Major Anderson’s continued presence at Fort Sumter and President Buchanan’s inaction.
-Writing that if Fort Sumter had not been “treacherously garrisoned,” no state would have preemptively seized a fort, he felt a sense of urgency to return to Charleston.
+Shortly after, Ruffin received more promising updates, including news of Mississippi’s secession and other Southern states taking steps to occupy federal assets.
+He attributed this surge in momentum to Major Anderson’s continued presence at Fort Sumter and President Buchanan’s inaction, which he viewed as a failure to respond effectively.
+Ruffin firmly believed that if Fort Sumter had not been “treacherously garrisoned,” no state would have preemptively seized a fort.
+This realization deepened his sense of urgency, prompting him to immediately return to Charleston, where the political and military situation was rapidly escalating.
+His frustration over the federal government’s passivity and his desire to see the Southern cause advance drove him to take swift action, believing that the Confederacy’s independence was now within reach.

 Note